Skip to content

 Kernel Matrix CI eBPF tests on self-hosted runner Not needed — kernel-matrix paths exclude Cargo.toml/Cargo.lock.
 Essential if PR touches eBPF/Monitor/evidence.

-Recommendation: Require only CI for merging.
-That is enough for Dependabot (deps-only) PRs and keeps the gate meaningful for all PRs.
+Current recommendation: Keep CI, lane-check, and host-capability-check required.
+CI is the universal build/security gate; lane-check and host-capability-check are quick for ordinary PRs but preserve the runner/evidence proof boundary when a PR touches sensitive paths.
 Smoke Install, assay-action-contract-tests, and MCP Security still run and appear on the PR; they are not required to merge.
 If you merge changes to assay-action/ or workflows, ensure contract tests and MCP Security have passed before merging (e.g. via review policy or by re-adding them to required checks when needed).

 Option B: gh CLI (branch protection)